 Salomon’s X Ultra Winter CS Boots pack a double punch with warmth and insulation.
 You’ll get a Thinsulate synthetic liner with a ClimaShield breathable liner.
 That means your feet will stay well-insulated and toasty warm, but these boots can still breathe well and give you the ventilation you’d want to have if you sweat often.
 Also, these boots fit more like a shoe and have a lot of comforts designed into them as a result.
 They also are very lightweight, which adds to their comfort level.

 We like the nice features that this boot offers for winter weather protection.
 First, the ClimaShield waterproof and breathable liner allows the boots to breathe, but it also means they are waterproof so cold water can’t pass through into the interior of the boot.
 There is no water leakage with these boots, which is an excellent factor.
-They also come with a decent traction system that can help you out in the winter climate, and they have enough grip to get you through tough terrain.

 Ease of Use

 There is a bit of a learning curve with the lacing system that is featured on these boots.
 The boots themselves are pretty easy to slip on and off, but some of the lacings require a bit of time to conquer.
 You’ll need to learn to loop through the lace locker at the ankle and then loop through two other hooks to get the right fit.
 You then tie the boots down.